hoodlm/loganhooddotcom/_posts/2023-12-17-junkdrawer-monorepo.md

 ### The junk drawer analogy

-The junk drawer is a practical organizational technique: an escape-hatch when something doesn't fit in a neat category.
+The junk drawer is a practical organizational technique: an escape-hatch when something doesn't fit into a specific category.
 When you are trying to organize your desk or toolbox or kitchen, you can define some clear categories: silverware, knives, cooking utensils, baking, and so on.
 Every item belongs to one and only one category, and so it is placed in the corresponding drawer.

 But there's an inevitable remnant: toothpicks, meat thermometer, paper and pen, and so on.
-Their utility warrants presence in a kitchen drawer, but they don't fit neatly into the Pure Kitchen Hierarchy you planned.
-But you can still give them a category: they belong in the Junk Drawer.
+Perhaps their utility warrants a position in some kitchen drawer, but they don't fit neatly into the Pure Kitchen Hierarchy you planned.
+But, you can still give them a category: they belong in the Junk Drawer.

 ## Founding the JunkDrawer

+I want to put all these individual repos into a **monorepo**.
+I'm calling it JunkDrawer:

 ```
-mkdir $HOME/JunkDrawer && cd $HOME/JunkDrawer
+$ mkdir $HOME/JunkDrawer && cd $HOME/JunkDrawer
-git init
+$ git init
 ```

 Now, I could just copy all my other projects directly...

 ```
-cp -r $HOME/Code/* .
+$ cp -r $HOME/Code/* .
 ```

-...but I'd lose the history of commits in each project if I do that.
+...but I'd lose the git history in each project if I do that.
-This whole exercise is about hoarding dubiously-useful code, so I'd like to also preserve the dubiously-useful history that goes with it!
+This whole exercise is about hoarding dubiously-useful code - so why not also preserve the dubiously-useful history that goes with it?

 ## Combining histories

 Git-merge is documented as a command to "join two or more development histories together".
 In this context, a "history" is synonymous with a branch.
-The most common day-to-day usage for git-merge is to join two local branches together; for example, to fit the commits from a feature branch into a main branch.
+The most common day-to-day usage for git-merge is to join two local branches together; for example, to join newer commits from a feature branch into a main branch.

+As another day-to-day example, Git-pull is actually a compound operation combining a Git-fetch (to retrieve data from a remote branch) and a Git-merge (to join the changes in that remote branch with the local branch).

-The git-merge documentation has ASCII diagrams to illustrate merging a branch 'Topic' into 'Main'.
+The Git-merge documentation has ASCII diagrams to illustrate a typical merge operation, joining a branch 'Topic' into another branch 'Main'.

 ```
        A---B---C Topic